 While traditional IP cameras are available, they lack the benefits of smart home security cameras, such as the ability to monitor your house from anywhere with an internet connection.
 Having said that, we appreciate your concern about hacking and data breaches, which are becoming increasingly widespread with IoT devices.
 Ultimately, whatever floats your boat is acceptable, but we hope we assisted you in reaching your target!

-WIFI Security Camera, are not always needed to be connected to the Internet.
-Rather than that, there are a variety of security cameras that can store footage locally onto microSD cards or hard drives for later viewing.
+WIFI Security at Remote Sites, are not always needed to be connected to the Internet.
+Rather than that, there are a variety of security cameras that can store footage locally onto microSD cards or hard drives for later viewing this is a good feature if you have plans to up the security at remote sites.
 Unlike the Ring Indoor Cam, a wireless camera controlled via the Ring— Always Home app, many Reolink cameras, for example, are not connected to the Internet at all.
 Another example is the Arlo GO, which is one of the few Arlo cameras that does not require internet connectivity.

 IP cameras are those that do not require internet access and may or may not have cellular or landline backup.
 While this does not connect the camera to the Internet, it can join it to professional monitoring teams if this service is available, allowing them to respond when motion is detected while the camera is armed.
 In summary, not all WIFI Security Cameras require internet connectivity, but the majority do, and we prefer cameras that do.